-To gain more self-awareness as a new manager, Luka could keep a self-reflective journal, to help him process the situation.
-Or, he could use the Einsenhower Matrix to help him prioritise and delegate.
+A solution: To gain more self-awareness as a new manager, Luka could keep a self-reflective journal, to help him process the situation.
+Or, he could use the Eisenhower Matrix to help him prioritise and delegate.

 Think back to your last employer who acted impulsively, or irrationally.
 Did you trust them?
 What was work like under their watch?